GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 - Documentation on [Vertex AI Endpoints](https://cloud.google.com/vertex-ai/docs/predictions/overview)
 - More info on the [request data format](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions#request-body-details)

+### Batch inferencing

+### Description

+So, you've chosen for batch inferencing.

+> **Note**
+> The batch inferencing will take roughly ~25 minutes, most of that is the overhead of starting the clusters, so increasing the number of instances won't help.

+### Success Criteria

+1. TODO

+### Tips

+- TODO

+### Learning Resources

+-  TODO

 ## Challenge 6: Monitor your models

 ### Introduction

 There are times when the training data becomes not representative anymore because of changing demographics, trends etc. To catch any skew or drift in feature distributions or even in predictions, it is necessary to monitor your model performance continuously.

-Luckily Vertex AI Endpoints have Model Monitoring capabilities that you can use for that purpose.
+If you've chosen the online inferencing path, read on, otherwise please skip to the [batch monitoring](#batch-monitoring) section.

 ### Description

+Vertex AI Endpoints provide Model Monitoring capabilities which needs to be turned on for this challenge.
 Turn on Training-serving skew detection for your model, use an hourly granularity to get alerts.
 Send at least 10K prediction requests to collect monitoring data.

 ### Success Criteria